4/23/2025

 Chief Financial Officer

 Yeah, I think that's right.
 We feel pretty good about the coverage ratio.
-Obviously, it was depending on the level of any economic issues or concerns and if our data changes.
+Obviously, it would depend on the level of any economic issues or concerns and if our data changes.
 But right now, we're just not seeing a lot of risk in our portfolio.
 We think we have a fairly conservative allowance and approach right now.
-So if we see something like a mild recession, I just I wouldn't think we need to move it significantly, but it'll really depend on a lot of different factors.
-It's hard to say.
+So if we see something like a mild recession, I wouldn't think we need to move it significantly.
+But it will really depend on a lot of different factors, so it's hard to say.
 But we do feel good about where the level is right now.

 speaker

-OK, got it.
-And then just one last thing, I guess, just taking with credit, I
+Okay, got it.
+And then just one last thing, I guess, just sticking with credit.

 speaker

-just saw on the Oreo right there in the quarter.
-Can you remind us exactly what that is?
-I think you mentioned there's the New York City credit or real estate property, just the mechanics of where the mark is and the timeline in terms of just getting that off the books, assuming that's the end game.
+Just on the Oreo right down in the corner, can you remind us exactly what that is?
+I think you mentioned it was the New York City credit or real estate property, just the mechanics of, you know, where the mark is and, you know, the timeline in terms of just getting that off the books, assuming that's the endgame.

 speaker

-Yeah, no, certainly that is the end game.
-This was an acquired loan from the from the Malvern merger that you know, we took a pretty significant, you know, up from credit mark against and then finalized foreclosure, moved it in.
-And, you know, they it's in a decent area.
+Yeah, no, certainly that is the endgame.
+This is a an acquired loan from the Malvern merger that, you know, we took a pretty significant, you know, up from credit mark against and then finalized foreclosure, moved it in.
+And, you know, it's in a decent area.
 It's in the Chelsea area in New York City.
-It's a retail unit below some residential that, you know, I think based on prior and location, we were thinking that it was marked appropriately, even comparatively.
-But, you know, we've had it on the market for a little while.
-And based on some of the feedback we're getting and indications from the broker, we thought it was prudent to take a little bit of an additional write down just to make sure we're fully covered, you know, as to when the the last control, which,
+It's a retail unit below some residential that – You know, I think based on prior appraisals and location, we were thinking that it was marked appropriately, even comparatively.
+But, you know, we've had it on the market for a little while, and based on some of the feedback we're getting and indications from the broker, we thought it was prudent to take a little bit of an additional write-down just to make sure we're fully covered, you know, as to when the asset control was

 speaker

-you know, our questions would be sooner than later.
+you know, our preference would be sooner than later, so.
 Okay, appreciate it.
 I'll leave it there.
 Thanks so much.
+Sure.

 speaker